Designed Exclusively for APT guests

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

-Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories
+Give your holiday a personal touch with a choice of included sightseeing or dining options

 Transfer to a small boat for a journey along the tiny tributaries that snake around the riverside town of Tan Chau.
-Cruise right past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
-On board your rickshaw, you’ll glide past shops, rice wine rooms and friendly locals eager to say hello.
+Cruise past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
+On board your rickshaw, you’ll glide past shops, rice wine rooms and friendly locals who are always eager to say hello.
 Stop to pay a visit to a local silk and rattan weaving workshop.
-Later, step back in time during a visit to an evergreen island where you’ll experience authentic rural Mekong life.
+Later, step back in time during a visit to an evergreen island, where you’ll experience authentic rural Mekong life.
 The remainder of today is left free for you to relax on board your river ship.
 Perhaps take a moment to watch local life gently glide by.Daily :

-The morning takes you towards the quaint town of Sa Dec as your ship cruises past scenes of charming rural life.
-This delightfully sleepy locale is where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
-On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, ‘The Lover’.
+Cruise towards the quaint town of Sa Dec.
+It was here where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
+On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, The Lover.
 Later, pay a visit to a traditional Cao Dai temple.
 Watch visitors and pilgrims come and go, and appreciate the beauty of the building.
-This afternoon you continue to Cai Be.
-Once here, step ashore to visit the French Gothic cathedral as well as the colourful port area, which is filled with crumbling colonial buildings and delightful flowering gardens.
-Afterwards, you’ll visit a rice paper manufacturer and learn about how this traditional Vietnamese food is made.Daily :
+This afternoon, continue to Cai Be and step ashore to visit the French Gothic cathedral and the colourful port area filled with crumbling colonial buildings and flowering gardens.
+Afterwards, you’ll visit a rice paper manufacturer and learn about how this Vietnamese staple is made.Daily :

 In an age where it is easier to criticise than compliment, I would like you to know how very impressed we were with both the trip and more especially your tour guide Mr Ngo Van LUC.